-Digital Publications (1 credit, Applied Art)
+Yearbook Production (0.5 credit, Applied Art)

-This course is designed to develop a student's ability to produce digital content.
-Students will be introduced to publishing, video production, photography, and other methods of using digital media.
-Students will also be creating the school yearbook.
+This course is designed to develop a student's ability to produce print content.
+Students will create the BCA yearbook while developing their layout and design skills using Adobe InDesign.
+Students will also be introduced to methods of advertising and photography.
+Prerequisite: Introduction to Computing and Design